 In this case, we search for the entity “Account” and hit the [Edit]-button on the right side, which opens the “Account” One-Click-Actions.

-In this window hit the [New Single]-button and another dialog opens.
+In this window hit the [New Single].

-This dialog, where you have to enter the name of your One-Click-Actions, “Test OCA” in this example.
+A new dialog opens up, where you have to enter the name of your One-Click-Actions, “Test OCA” in this example.
 Press the [OK]-button.

 After hitting the [OK]-button, you will be provided with the configuration window for “Single Record Actions“.
 Please follow the next steps to configure your One-Click-Action in detail: